 Ever since the Great Recession banks have tightened up their credit requirements, and more recently, interest rates on business credit lines have been rising.
 These events have made it increasingly difficult for small businesses to finance sales to their customers.
 Many small, cash strapped, companies have moved to a new financial option called the Merchant Card Advance.
 This can be very expensive, while at the same time, large companies who buy from small and medium size suppliers have extended their terms of payment.
 This puts a squeeze on the company’s cash flow.
 It’s not unusual for the Fortune 500 company to ask for 60-90-120, and even, 150 days terms to pay their suppliers.

 These extended terms put a tremendous strain on the supply chain.
-It was hard enough for vendors to wait 30-40 days to get paid.
-120 days can be devastating for most vendors, forcing them to turn down orders and life sustaining revenue.
+It was hard enough for suppliers to wait 30-40 days to get paid.
+120 days can be devastating for most suppliers, forcing them to turn down orders and life sustaining revenue.
 Or worse, these companies turn to high interest lenders that eat up profit margins.
 Extending credit terms longer can also have devastating results for buyers.
-Not being able to get services and parts from critical vendors can impact the ability to manufacture and service customers.
+Not being able to get services and parts from critical suppliers can impact the ability to manufacture and service customers.

-Making all of this work does require specialized coordination from on boarding vendors into a program, in order to move money quickly and efficiently to vendors.
+Making all of this work does require specialized coordination from on boarding suppliers into a program, in order to move money quickly and efficiently to suppliers.
 That is where FinTech comes in; providing specialized software that makes the entire system work.

 If you are looking to provide steam control and efficiency into your supply chain, take a minute, give AeroPay Express a call.